 With the toy recalls that seem to pop up every year, buying a gift for a little one can feel a bit overwhelming.
-To help simplify the process, I’ve spent some time digging up eco-friendly toy brands, from the popular to the less well known, that make products for children.
+To help simplify the process, I’ve spent some time digging up environmentally responsible toy brands, from the popular to the less well-known, that make products for children.

-Below are 10 toy brands you can confidently keep in your home and give as gifts this holiday season.
+Below are nine toy brands you can confidently keep in your home and give as gifts this holiday season.

 1. Green Toys

-While the other brands on this list make a variety of toys, Wishbone focuses on only one: the bicycle.
-Wishbone bicycles are made from sustainably harvested wood and use nontoxic glues.
-Their company’s many sustainability initiatives range from a commitment to plastic-free packaging to an in-office tea bag composting scheme.
-See their collection of bicycles here.
+While the other brands on this list make a variety of toys, Wishbone focuses on bicycles, tricycles, and flips.
+Wishbone designs are made from sustainably harvested wood and use nontoxic glues.
+Their company’s many sustainability initiatives range from a commitment to plastic-free packaging to an in-office teabag composting scheme.
+See their collection.

 After a number of their children’s toys were recalled due to chemical concerns, the Grant family decided it was time to search out safer, more natural toys for their children.
-This search ultimately led them to creating their own company, Pure Play Kids.
-They make 90 percent of their toys here in the United States in their Tennessee Toyworks Facility.
+This search ultimately led them to create their own company, Pure Play Kids.
+They make 90% of their toys here in the United States in their Tennessee Toyworks Facility.
 Some top picks include:

 If you have little artists in your home, they are bound to love Eco-Kids products.
 Eco-Kids was launched in 2008 by husband-and-wife team Cammie and Kip, along with their three children.
 They work with various eco-friendly U.S. manufacturers to create art supplies that are safe for kids.
-You can see all their available crayons, finger paints, dough and more here.
+Top picks include:

 Started by another husband-and-wife team, North Star Toys focuses on creating handcrafted wooden toys out of sustainable materials.
 These toys are made in their workshop in New Mexico and often use leftover wood from local cabinet shops.
 All the electricity needed to power their shop comes from renewable sources.
 Some top picks include: